Bad day for the open Internet in Switzerland

 The outcome of the debates amounted to restricting a free and open Internet.
 Further network barriers are included in proposed revisions of the copyright and the telecommunications laws.
 ISOC-CH condemns all attempts to censor the Internet or block content and calls for strict respect of freedom of expression in accordance with international laws.
 Further, ISOC-CH calls on other ISOC chapters to endorse this statement.

-Technical facts were either ignored or simply not understood.
+Technical facts were ignored or simply not understood by many parliamentarians.
 As a consequence, the National Council voted to approve measures that not only fail to result in the Federal Council’s intended effect of protecting consumers (and compulsive gamblers), but will also cause collateral damage to the open Internet.
 Furthermore, the adopted measures are in contradiction with attempts to make the Internet more secure.

 In a fact sheet sent to all members of the Parliament, ISOC-CH and Digitale Gesellschaft summarises the most important arguments why network blocking is detrimental for the open Internet.